 Audio cassettes, questionnaires and transcripts compiled during research for the book The motor car industry in Coventry since the 1890s: origins, development and structure by Prof. Tom Donnelly, Professor of Automotive Business, Centre for Business In Society at Coventry University & former Coventry University history lecturer David Thoms.

 The cassettes have been digitised as part of the Unlocking Our Sound Heritage project by its Midlands Hub team at Leicester University.
-The interviews will be available to listen to and download via our online catalogue as soon as possible in 2020.
+The interviews are available to listen to and download via our online catalogue.
 There are also plans to digitise the transcripts as well.

 Reference Number: HOB

-Papers, catalogues, slides and drawings of the late Dr. Anthony Hobson, Honorary Research Fellow of Coventry Polytechnic, relating to the artist John Waterhouse.
+Papers, catalogues, slides and drawings from the late Dr. Anthony Hobson, Honorary Research Fellow of Coventry Polytechnic, relating to the artist John Waterhouse.
 Dr. Hobson, who taught for many years as Head of the General Studies Department and Principal Lecturer in the History of Art, was the country’s leading authority on Waterhouse.
-There is also material and slides relating to his work as a lecturer.
+There is also material and slides relating to his work as a lecturer at the polytechnic.

 Reference Number: TER